Docker Cheat Sheet: Command Reference by Use Case

 docker rm -f <container-name-or-id>

-Use prune to bulk-remove stopped containers, unused images, or unused volumes.
+Use prune to bulk-remove stopped containers and unused images.

 docker container prune